jetify-com/devbox/docs/app/docs/telemetry.md

 Our team takes privacy seriously and value it ourselves, so we use the following rules and guidelines for collecting information:

 1. We only collect anonymized data – nothing that is personally identifiable.
-2. Data is only stored securely in SOC-2 compliant systems, and our company (Jetpack.io) + infrastructure is SOC-2 compliant.
+2. Data is only stored securely in SOC-2 compliant systems, and our company (Jetify) + infrastructure is SOC-2 compliant.
 3. Our users always have the ability to opt-out.
 4. Our telemetry code is public and open source.
-You can review our implementation **[here](https://github.com/jetpack-io/devbox/blob/650e8feb1e76386594bcb2443b3fbc8c07943281/boxcli/midcobra/telemetry.go)**
+You can review our implementation **[here](https://github.com/jetify-com/devbox/blob/650e8feb1e76386594bcb2443b3fbc8c07943281/boxcli/midcobra/telemetry.go)**

 ## What is tracked?